Montreal-Est Rangers: 2006 Royal Bank Cup run

 The Royal Bank Cup 2006 was hosted by Brampton, Ontario and the Streetsville Derbys of the Ontario Provincial Junior A Hockey League.
 Along with the Eastern champions Action, were the Central champion Fort William North Stars of the Superior International Junior Hockey League, Western champion Yorkton Terriers of the Saskatchewan Junior Hockey League, and the Pacific champion Burnaby Express of the British Columbia Hockey League.
 The tournament is a five team round robin, two semi-finals, and a one-game "take all" final.
 In game one, the Action took on the Yorkton Terriers.
 The Terriers proved to be the more dominant squad and defeated Joliette 4-1.
 The second game saw the Action playoff against the Fort William North Stars of Thunder Bay, Ontario.
 The North Stars rallied late against the Action and caught them on their heels, tying the game 3-3 and sending it into overtime.
 The Action, took to the defensive in overtime and lost this crucial game 4-3.
 With this loss, the Action would have to win their next two games if they wished to make the tournament's playoff round.
 The Action's desperation kicked in, and in game three they defeated the host Streetsville by a score of 4-1 to keep their hopes alive.
 The fourth and final game was against the Burnaby Express, led by a 16-year-old Kyle Turris.
 With a win, the Action would clinch a playoff spot, with a loss they would be eliminated.
 The game did not work out as planned.
 The Action lost 5-3 and Turris and his Express would go on to win the National Championship only a few days later.

 2009

-In the summer of 2009, the Action became the Joliette Traffic.
+In 2009, the Action became the Joliette Traffic.